TheArturthur/CoppermindScraper/Cosmere/Purelake.md

 [[Fu Albast\|Fu Albast]]
 [[Fu Moorin\|Fu Moorin]]

+It can be observed that the Selay word *Fu* is in some way related to settlements, as it appears in the names of all known Purelake settlements.
+The exact meaning of the word, however, is unknown.

 Large structures have previously existed on the Purelake, though their continued existence is questioned by scholars.
 A large obsidian fortress once existed somewhere on the lake, prior to the [[Recreance\|Recreance]], but it is believed to have been destroyed.
 Modern-day Purelakers still speak of large structures existing on the lake, although this is dismissed by those outside the region as mythology.
 This fortress is not related to the geography of the Purelake in the Cognitive Realm.
 A [[Order of Skybreakers\|Skybreaker]] compound sits along the northern edge of the Purelake, in [[Marabethia\|Marabethia]].